tdelacarrera/Stellaris-System-Swapper/README.md

 - Swap coordinates, arm, index, precursors and hyperlanes of two systems.
 - Automatically update connected hyperlanes across the two systems.
+- Remove exploration data for all empires in the galaxy.

 ## Run the application